Dark and luminous mass components of Omega Centauri with stellar kinematics: Results

 Our result for $\beta$ is consistent with the value derived by~\citet{2013MNRAS.429.1887D}, though these authors determined values of $\kappa$ closer to zero for the majority of the Gaussian components of the MGE.
 The authors derived $\kappa$ values for each Gaussian component, as shown in our Table~\ref{table:1}, by comparing the rotation derived from their proper motions data from~\citet{2000A&A...360..472V}~to rotation predicted by their axisymmetric Jeans modeling.
 The authors then adjusted the $\kappa$ values of each component until their model curves matched sufficiently well with the rotation curves interpolated from the data.
 It is worth mentioning that, in the analysis of~\citep{2013MNRAS.429.1887D}, the velocities at radii $> 19^\prime$ are forced to zero.
 This differs from our analysis in which the rotation curves extends well beyond this radius.

+Rotation has previously been detected in~\wcen~ using spherical Jeans modeling~\citep{2019MNRAS.485.1460S}.
 Our results show the same counterclockwise rotation for~\wcen~as shown in~\citet{2018MNRAS.481.2125B}~and~\citetalias{2021arXiv210209568V}. ~\citet{2018MNRAS.481.2125B}~uses data from the \textit{Gaia} second data release to calculate proper motion rotation profiles for globular clusters with a global rotation signature greater than 3$\sigma$.
 These authors fit to a rotational component in the tangential direction that is modelled by

 where the authors assign a value of $V_{\text{peak}} = 1$ km/s and $R_{\text{peak}} = R_h$.
 From this methodology, the authors find a velocity curve similar to our Figure~\ref{fig:modelVtans}, with the peak of the curve appearing near the same location as ours and with a similar maximum velocity. ~\citetalias{2021arXiv210209568V}~ also look for global rotation in Milky Way globular clusters with \textit{Gaia} EDR3.
 In this case, the authors use a multivariate Gaussian to describe the joint probability of the proper motions of stars in the cluster.
 This description is then maximized to determine the best fit velocities.
-Again, our results match well, with the velocity curve peaking at approximately the same radius and with a similar magnitude.
+Here we do note a small difference in the modeled rotation, in both the peak amplitude (ours is roughly 1-2 km/s larger) and the location of the peak amplitude (ours is located at $\sim4$ arcminutes versus theirs at $\sim7$ arcminutes).
+However, we attribute this difference primarily to the different parameterizations of the rotation curve.
+A true one-to-one comparison is difficult as \citetalias{2021arXiv210209568V} does not directly report the rotational PM from the data directly, only their best-fit model.
+As a rough proxy, one can use earlier results from \gaia\ DR2 published in \citet{2018MNRAS.481.2125B} where they use a similar parameterization as \citetalias{2021arXiv210209568V}.
+They recover a similar rotational amplitude of $\sim6$ km/s but one can see that the data-only values peak above the curve, closer to $\sim7$ km/s, as we find in our data, leaving the parameterization between their work and our work as the main difference and likely driver of the different model peak and peak location.